Tea Ceremony and Kimono Experience Kyoto MAIKOYA at NISHIKI

 Important Information

-• Children under 7 can not enter the tea ceremony venue.
+• Children under 7 are not allowed.

 • Lasts approximately 90 - 120 minutes